fivetran/dbt_klaviyo/README.md

 This package enables you to better understand the efficacy of your email and SMS marketing efforts.
 It achieves this by:
 - Performing last-touch attribution on events in order to properly credit campaigns and flows with conversions
 - Enriching the core event table with data regarding associated users, flows, and campaigns
-- Aggregating key metrics, such as associated revenue, related to each users' interactions with individual campaigns and flows
+- Aggregating key metrics, such as associated revenue, related to each user's interactions with individual campaigns and flows (and organic actions)
 - Aggregating these metrics further, to the grain of campaigns, flows, and individual users

 ## Models